ChrisBeeley/notebook/content/docs/goldacre_review/_index.md

 * Open 4.
 Create an ‘exceptions framework’ whereby publicly funded code can be closed by prior arrangement if this meets NHS and UKplc strategic objectives

+Note that good practice around code sharing *is good practice around coding*.
+Good code should *never* include any personal information, whether it's being shared or not.

 ### The challenge of privacy in health data
 ### Trusted Research Environments
 ### Information governance, ethics and participation